 Our Snowdon trek in the heart of Snowdonia, North Wales, comprises breathtaking, rugged scenery and rewarding trekking for those who take on this one day challenge!

 Participants have the option to register with or without transport to and from Snowdonia National Park.
-For those that wish to travel together in the coach, we will meet for Isha at East London Masjid on Friday 23rd August, after which we will set off.
-We’ll have regular rest stops during the 5 hours journey, including a Fajr stop.
-Our aim is to start the trek just after sunrise so we have the most daylight to make the ascent and descent.
+For those that wish to travel together in the coach, we will meet at approximately 23:30 at MCEC Palmers Green Masjid on Friday 27th September in London, after which we will set off.
+We’ll have regular rest stops during the 5 hours journey.
+Our aim is to pray Fajr at around 6 am and to start the trek just after sunrise, at 7 am, so we have the most daylight to make the ascent and descent.

 Essential Items Kit List